Most WSOP Bracelets: All-Time Leaders & Records

 Legends of Poker

 In poker, almost everything is temporary.
 Bankrolls swing wildly.
-Tournament heaters eventually cool off.
-Fame disappears the moment you stop winning.
-But one currency has always remained permanent:
+Tournament heaters cool off.
+Fame fades the moment you stop winning.
+But one currency has always stayed permanent:

 The WSOP Bracelet

 Since the first World Series of Poker in 1970, the bracelet has become the one measurement that never lies.
-It is earned on the game’s biggest stage, against the toughest players in the world, in the deepest and most unforgiving formats ever created.
+You earn it on the game’s biggest stage.
+Against the toughest players in the world.
+In the deepest and most unforgiving formats ever created.

-Here is the definitive ranking of the greatest WSOP champions of all time, starting from the 7-bracelet tier and climbing all the way to the undisputed number one spot.
+Here is the definitive ranking of the greatest WSOP champions of all time.
+You start with the 7-bracelet tier and climb all the way to the undisputed number-one spot.
+Read on to find out who has the most WSOP bracelets, and see the full list of World Series of Poker bracelet winners in one place.

-This article has been updated for 2025.
-Because several players are tied in the rankings, the list is no longer a “Top 10.”
-Instead, we now break the leaderboard into competitive tiers based on the number of bracelets.
+This article has been updated for 2026.
+Because several players are tied, the list is no longer a “Top 10.”
+Instead, we break the WSOP leaderboard into competitive tiers based on the number of bracelets.

 Doyle Brunson10$3,050,958